jchatel/quickmail-next-docs/leads/adding-notes.md

 ## How to add notes?

-Go to List → Click on a Lead → Go to the notes tab → Add Note
+Go to Leads → Click on a Lead → Go to the notes tab → Add Note

 ![screenshot](../images/000_file-38zyzfbGby.png)

-## How to add notes?
+## How to delete notes?

-Go to List → Click on a Lead → Go to the notes tab → Click on the ellipsis on a specific note → Delete → Confirm delete
+Go to Lieads→ Click on a Lead → Go to the notes tab → Click on the ellipsis on a specific note → Delete → Confirm delete

 ![screenshot](../images/001_file-D5z5fZMhYo.png)